 Using a clean, color-fast cloth or sponge, blot the affected area.
 If the stain still exists after drying, repeat the process.

 Lastly, you should vacuum the area after it is completely dry.

 Absolutely!
 Vinegar can remove chocolate stains.
 Vinegar is simply a water-based acetic (ethanoic) acid solution.
 Acetic acid is made by acetic acid bacteria oxidizing ethanol, and in most countries, commercial manufacturing includes a twofold fermentation in which the ethanol is made by yeast fermenting sugar.

 Acetic acid, a colorless chemical component, is crucial for vinegar’s sour flavor and strong odor.
 Some store-bought home cleaners include it as well.
 Vinegar’s acidity is so strong that it may dissolve mineral deposits, filth, grease, and grime.
 It’s also capable of killing germs.
 Simply follow the steps to using vinegar as a stain remover:

 Yes, baking soda is also a great way to remove stubborn chocolate milk stains on your precious carpet.
-The white crystalline solid sodium hydrogen carbonate has a density of around 2.2 g/mL.
+The white crystalline solid sodium hydrogen carbonate has a around 2.2 g/mL density.
 It has an alkaline flavor and is very moderately water-soluble.
 As the temperature rises, so does the solubility of sodium hydrogen carbonate.